×

 • Monitor virtual networking components for potential issues and security threats.

-• Leverage additional public cloud provider tools for additional monitoring and protection.
+• Use public AWS tools for additional monitoring and protection.

 • Monitor optional configured virtual networking components for potential issues and security threats.